 Coffee can be a great way to stay warm while hunting and, if it is done correctly, will not spoil your hunt.
 There are two main tips to having coffee while you hunt.

 Limit your movement as much as possible when it is time for that cup of joe.
 You just don’t need to be moving around a lot, ever!

-Don’t take hunting so serious and enjoy yourself.
+Don’t take hunting so seriously and enjoy yourself.